 The Momo Challenge may sound like a harmless game but it has been linked to the suicide of a 12-year-old girl in Argentina on July 22.
 The images on her phone indicate that she was following steps from the Momo profile that ultimately led to her tying a sheet around her neck.
 Authorities are investigating an 18-year-old teenager who was communicating with the victim before her death.

 The Momo game is being compared to The Blue Whale Challenge, which was connected to over 130 deaths in Russia this year.
 The game targets teens who use WhatsApp.
 Through the app, the user messages or adds the Momo profile.
 The Momo profile picture is unique and recognizable.
 It’s a creepy sculpture image of a woman’s head with bulging eyes resting on top of talon bird-like feet.
 After the user connects with Momo, they receive violent images and threatening challenges as part of the Momo Challenge steps.

 There is conflicting information about the Momo Challenge rules and what the profile will send to the user.
 There are reports that the game sets a series of objectives and challenges for the user to follow which results in the Momo profile obtaining the user’s personal information.
 Some people claim they received phone calls and heard people screaming on the other end.
-Then the user receives a series of graphic photos about ways to commit suicide.
+Then the user receives a series of graphic photos about ways to die by suicide.
 The challenges start off as harmless pranks, but escalate to a challenge of suicide.

 The world-wide viral game originated in a Facebook group telling people to communicate with an unknown number according to the Computer Crime Investigation Unit of the State of Tabasco, Mexico.
 The Momo image is from an Instagram account of a sculpture created in a Japanese special effects company, which is not associated with the game.